nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* address of the allocated space: success
-* 0: failure
+* None

 Description

 Frees the heap space occupied by an object at *object*.
-The space freed are put back into the SDR memory pool and will become available for subsequent re-allocation.
+The space freed is put back into the SDR memory pool and will become available for subsequent re-allocation.

 ---